Connects: Valdez to Fairbanks, AK

 V 346.6 F 15.4 Chena Lakes Recreation Area; camping, fishing, swimming and access to Moose Creek Dam Bikeway.

 V 349 F 13 NORTH POLE (pop.
 2,138); all services.
 Visitor information.
-Attractions: Santa Claus House, the Antler Academy of Flying & Reindeer Games, KJNP radio/TV sod-roofed complex.
+Attractions here are the Santa Claus House, the Antler Academy of Flying & Reindeer Games, KJNP radio/TV sod-roofed complex.
 Lodging at Hotel North Pole.

 V 356.6 F 5.4 Camping at the Riverview RV Park on Badger Road.